Tokelau

 Tokelau, a non-self-governing territory of New Zealand comprising three low-lying coral atolls—Atafu, Nukunonu, and Fakaofo—is among the most climate-vulnerable places in the world.
 With elevations barely above sea level, Tokelau faces existential threats from sea-level rise, coastal erosion, and saltwater intrusion, which severely impact freshwater access, food production, and infrastructure.
 The country is also exposed to tropical cyclones and prolonged droughts, which disrupt livelihoods and strain limited resources.

 To address these challenges, Tokelau continues to implement the Living with Change (LivC) Strategy 2017–2030, its integrated national framework for climate resilience.
-This is complemented by the Tokelau Disaster Risk Reduction, Response and Resilience Plan (TDR4), which outlines actions to strengthen local capacity and reduce vulnerability to climate and disaster risks.
+LivC is complemented by the Tokelau Disaster Risk Reduction, Response and Resilience Plan (TDR4), which outlines actions to strengthen local capacity and reduce vulnerability to climate and disaster risks.

-National Disaster Management Lead: Tokelau Disaster Management Office
+Tokelau Disaster Management Office